Guidelines for Permanent Makeup Removal

-Aside from potential aesthetic issues, permanent makeup removal also carries a certain risk of medical complications, as does every tattoo.
+Aside from potential aesthetic issues, permanent laser makeup removal – eyebrow laser tattoo removal also carries a certain risk of medical complications, as does every tattoo.
 The risk of infections wound healing complications, keloids, and hypertrophic scars can never be completely eliminated.
 In very rare cases, eyelid necrosis or ectropion can occur.
 Lastly, even the inserted color can lead to negative reactions such as granulomas or allergic reactions (Figure 5).

 Figure 5.
-Granuloma after permanent makeup removal (Source: Dr. Rümmelein Zurich Switzerland)
+Granuloma after permanent laser makeup removal (Source: Dr. Rümmelein Zurich Switzerland)